Get

 Care tips:

 If your cat is afflicted with an area of infection, it will likely be swollen and painful.
-It is important to NOT give any medication to a cat without the direction of a veterinarian.
+It is important NOT to give any medication to a cat without the direction of a veterinarian.
 Human medicine that helps decrease pain and inflammation (such as acetaminophen, ibuprofen, aspirin, etc.) can make a cat more ill and may even be fatal.

 If a cat is in pain, allowing them a low-stress, comfortable, and quiet place to be until they can be seen is best.